lirantal/docker-detect-secrets/README.md

 A docker image to enable invoking of Yelp's [detect-secrets](https://github.com/Yelp/detect-secrets) hook command without having to install the python package.

+This image is deployed to Docker Hub at: https://hub.docker.com/r/lirantal/detect-secrets

 # Usage

 ## Detecting secrets in a project